 I just wondered if you are renting or buying?
 How could you buy something in this condition?
 You could visit your local church and ask for advise as they usually have resources for you to contact.

 I am sure you are receiving benefits for yourself and your children so why not ask some of your questions at the office where you apply for these?
-Sometimes they can help with contacts where children are involved.

 Sorry - but sometimes we all have to take responsibility for our own actions before we ask others for help (others who may be having difficulties through no fault of their own).